 Father Christmas even came (he set up shop in the school) and each of our boys had a turn on his lap.
 They got an old-fashioned candy-cane, and quite a bit of time with him as the crowd was fairly small.

 All three of our boys proclaimed A Pioneer Christmas to be one of the best events of the season– probably because it was so interactive.
-If you’re interested in this event, you’d better hurry.
-There is only one night left this year!
+We love celebrating in simpler pioneer ways, too.
 You can find more info about dates and time on their website.
+Another fun Pioneer event is Candlelight Christmas at This is the Place Heritage Park.